 Equitable Distribution in a Newton Divorce

 At Turco Legal, our Newton family law and divorce attorneys are compassionate, forward-focused advocates for people going through a divorce.
-Whether you are preparing to reach an uncontested divorce settlement or going through a difficult dispute, our law firm is a resource.
+Whether you are preparing to reach an uncontested divorce settlement or going through a difficult dispute, we are here to help you.
 If you have any questions or concerns about the equitable distribution (property division) process in divorce, we can help.
-Call us at (978) 225-9030 to set up your confidential consultation with a Massachusetts divorce attorney.
+Call us at (857) 270-7200 to set up your confidential consultation with a Massachusetts divorce attorney.

 An Overview of Property Division and Divorce in Massachusetts